-So you decide to invest in a fund that tracks the MSCI Emerging Markets Index, which holds 27 large and midcap companies across 27 “emerging market” countries.
-If the fund you’re in mirrors it exactly, and you got into it in 2009, you would have seen an average annual return of 12.35% through 2020 (not accounting for management fees).
+You decide to invest in a fund that tracks the MSCI Emerging Markets Index, which holds 27 large and midcap companies across 27 “emerging market” countries.
+If the fund you’re in mirrors it exactly and you got into it in 2009, you would have seen an average annual return of 12.35% through 2020 (not accounting for management fees).
 But instead, suppose you got in two years later, in 2011.
-Then your average annual return would have been less than half as much at 5.07%.
+Then your average annual return would have been less than half as much, at 5.07%.

 Inflation Eats Into the Value of Your Return

 Inflation will affect the buying power of your earnings.
 Over time, what you can buy with a dollar is typically less than what it is today.
 For example, if you adjust a 10% stock market return for an inflation rate of 3%, the real rate of return is actually 7%.

 Also, it’s important to remember the old adage that past performance does not guarantee future results.
 Because of this, financial advisors may use more conservative assumptions during the planning process.

 “If we overestimate market returns and underestimate living expense or inflation, it could dramatically affect the life of the client,” Kavanaugh said.
 “I don’t want to be the one to tell a client they are going to need to get a job in retirement because our estimates were too rosy.”

 The conservative approach may require higher contributions, but it can prevent shortfalls if the market doesn’t live up to its past returns.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.